 - Reducing the environmental impacts caused by transporting large volumes of one-use disposable batteries around the world.

-Be sure to read up on our waste types guide before you do so.
+Be sure to read up on our waste types guide before you start your recycling journey.
 Electronic waste is increasingly being thrown away along with the batteries inside, but at Just Skips, it is important to us that your waste is disposed of correctly when you hire a skip and does not harm you or the environment.
-Check out the latest blogs about how you can have an eco friendly christmas, the perfect office move checklist, and how to have a successful garage sale!
+We provide a range of skip bin sizes, starting with our mini skips at $250 for 7-day hire!
+Contact us today for more information on e-waste and proper recycling.